A Novel Framework for Uncertainty-Driven Adaptive Exploration: The ADEU framework

 To calculate the $r_\text{intrinsic}(s)$, IM-oriented methods~\cite{Badia2020NeverGiveUp,burda2018rnd,Lobel2023FlippingCoins,mahankali2024random} propose numerous mechanisms that can quantify the novelty of a state.
 For example, RND~\cite{burda2018rnd} proposes to calculate the visitation frequency as the approximation error between two networks named Target and Predictor.
 Predictor network is trained to predict the Target's output for a given state.
 The difference between the output of the two networks (Equation~\ref{eq:rnd}) approximates the visitation frequency for that specific state.

 ADEU can utilize this approximation error as an uncertainty-measuring mechanism.
 That is, an instance of ADEU that defines uncertainty as the visitation frequency of a state can utilize $f(s) = r^\text{RND}_\text{intrinsic}(s)$.
-Of course, any other mechanism approximating visitation frequency, such as the ones proposed in other IM methods~\cite{Badia2020NeverGiveUp, Lobel2023FlippingCoins,tang2017exploration} can also be employed.
+In a similar way, any other mechanism approximating visitation frequency, such as the ones proposed in other IM methods~\cite{Badia2020NeverGiveUp, Lobel2023FlippingCoins,tang2017exploration} can also be employed.

 One can also create an instance of ADEU that utilizes an uncertainty mechanism similar to the ones defined in epistemic-uncertainty driven methods~\cite{Chen2017ucb,lee2021sunrise}. {\em Epistemic uncertainty}-driven methods employ different representations of the same Q-function to measure how certain an agent is about its policy in a specific state.
-For example, the UCB~\cite{Chen2017ucb,lee2021sunrise} strategy greedily selects actions that maximize both the $Q_\text{mean}$ and the $\lambda Q_\text{std}(s,a)$ as shown in Equation~\ref{eq:ucb}.
+For example, the UCB~\cite{Chen2017ucb,lee2021sunrise} strategy greedily selects actions that maximize the upper bound of the $Q$-function shown in Equation~\ref{eq:ucb}.

 where $Q_\text{mean}(s, a)$ is the mean $Q$-value calculated across the different representations of the $Q$-function, $Q_\text{std}(s,a)$ is the corresponding standard deviation, and $\lambda$ is a positive constant.
-Given this, we can also create an ADEU instance that mirrors the above uncertainty-measuring method, via setting $f(s) =\lambda Q_\text{std}(s, \pi(s))$.
+Given this, we can also create an ADEU instance that utilizes the above uncertainty-measuring mechanism by setting $f(s) =\lambda Q_\text{std}(s, \pi(s))$.
 Table~\ref{tab:simple_adeu_instances} summarizes the discussion above.